pawlakus/acmecli/README.md

    an *account URI* that is permanently bound to the *public* part of your key.

 4. **Thumbprint** – A hash of the public key (per RFC 8555 § 8.3).
 It is **not secret**; anyone may know it without compromising the account.
-It is rerived from a **public** component of your asymmetric key.
+It is retrived from a **public** component of your asymmetric key.

 5. **Re-keying** - You can replace your assymetric private key to the same